dankit/RedditBot/README.md

 # RedditBot
-Reddit Bot utilizing google vision API
+Reddit Bot utilizing the Google Vision API and Praw API Main function is to find URLS and if it is determined to be an image, reply with the transcribed version of it.